-To construct the best historical drought atlas, the best weather stations needed to be used.
+To construct a reliable historical drought atlas, we only used data from observation stations that met criteria for consistency.
 To establish the best stations, criteria needed to be established for screening the available stations.
 Using precipitation records from the National Weather Service Cooperative data (COOP) that is archived by the Regional Climate Centers (RCC) in their Applied Climate Information System (ACIS) as the basis for the data, the following criteria were established for the Drought Atlas:

 - The station had to currently be open and taking regular observations